GuanShiChen/Temperature_Controlled_Smart_Fan/README.md

-# Smart Fan with Temperature-Based Control
+# Smart Fan System with Temperature-Based Control

 ## Overview:
 The goal of this project is to create a smart fan system that adjust its speed based on the current temperature.
 There are two modes: Manual and Automatic.